 Paragliding at Solang Valley and Kothi

-Next to paragliding, the most exciting thing to do here is the rope-way.
+Next to paragliding, the most exciting thing to do here is the ropeway.
 Especially when the valley is covered with snow, the view from the top is spellbinding.
-The cable car covers a distance of 1.3 km, with a rise of 500 meters and a speed of 6m/s.
-Refer to the picture for the view from rope-way.
+The cable car covers a distance of 1.3 km, with a rise of 500 meters, and takes about 9-10 minutes each way.
+The ropeway operates from 9:30 AM to 6:00 PM and tickets cost approximately Rs 500-900 per person for a round trip (as of 2025-2026).
+The top station sits at around 3,200 metres, where you will also find a small restaurant for hot snacks and tea.

 Cable Car ride at Solang Valley